enkisoftware/OpenVoxelFileFormat/README.md

 ## Implementation Notes

 The glTF file format with an extension for voxel data and material palettes meets these goals.
-Due to it's limitations for the size of binary data in the `glb` format external voxel assets may be required, and thus in practice we may want to use a compressed archive container or extend the glb binary blob spec.
+[The .glb binary format](https://registry.khronos.org/glTF/specs/2.0/glTF-2.0.html#binary-gltf-layout) is limited to a uint32 length and single uint32 length binary buffer, which is likely too short for large voxel scenes.
+Thus either external data (which is part of the spec) may need to be used or an alternative binary binary format might be required.
+A compressed zip like format may be a good way to handle bundling a gltf file and it's associated binary data files.

-[A voxel data extension has been propossed for glTF, PR #2496](https://github.com/KhronosGroup/glTF/pull/2496) however this does not look like it would meet our Voxel Data goals, but it would be might worth experimenting with to check.
+[A voxel data extension has been propossed for glTF, PR #2496](https://github.com/KhronosGroup/glTF/pull/2496) however this does not look like it would meet our Voxel Data goals, but it might be worth experimenting with to check.